-Many manufacturer give you a spare cable that can replace the current (and broken) cord but this functionality is not very common,
+Many manufacturer give you a spare cable that can replace the current (and broken) cord but this functionality isn't very common,

 5. Built-in Microphone

-Microphones are necessary if you want to talk with your teammates during a game.
+Microphones are necessary if you want to have an in-game talk with your teammates.
 You need to make sure that the headset you're going to buy has a decent mic, that at least sends your voice clean and clear.